Meditation As Investigative Method

 If You Want to Practice

-The next module provides detailed guidance for establishing a sustainable daily practice.
+More guidance for how to establish a daily practice comes in the next Foundation module.
 For now, if you are interested in meditating, simply return to the guided meditation in this module over and over until you know these initial instructions by heart.
 After that, you can dispense with the video and try following the instructions on your own.
 In the beginning, daily consistency is more effective than pushing for longer time periods.
 So commit to doing even just five or ten minutes per day.
 If you cannot meet your goals for some day, don’t beat yourself up.
 Just think about what derailed you, see if you could manage those circumstances differently the next time, and try again the next day.
 It takes at least a few weeks of trying before daily practice becomes an enjoyable effortless habit and the benefits start to permeate one’s day.

 This module is part of Tarpa's Palace of Learning curriculum, a secular educational program exploring Buddhist philosophy, psychology, and contemplative practice.
 All content © 2025